follow-redirects/follow-redirects/README.md

 - `maxRedirects` (default: `21`) – sets the maximum number of allowed redirects; if exceeded, an error will be emitted.

 - `maxBodyLength` (default: 10MB) – sets the maximum size of the request body; if exceeded, an error will be emitted.

--
-- `beforeRedirect` (default: no operation) – optionally change request `options`; this function is called on every redirect.
+- `beforeRedirect` (default: no operation) – optionally change request `options` or cancel the request; this function is called on every redirect.

 - `agents` (default: `undefined`) – sets the `agent` option per protocol, since HTTP and HTTPS use different agents.
 Example value: `{ http: new http.Agent(), https: new https.Agent() }`